 2) St Ives

-Situated on Cornwall's south coast, Penzance offers an impressive view of St Michael's Mount, a special swimming experience at The Jubilee Pool and an incredibly unique dining experience at Admiral Benbo's!
-The town is also currently the only only place in the UK to be awarded Plastic Free status for their efforts in fighting plastic pollution and marine litter.
+Situated on Cornwall's south coast, Penzance offers an impressive view of St Michael's Mount, a special swimming experience at The Jubilee Pool or even get the ferry for a weekend away to the Isles Of Scilly!
+The town was also the first place in the UK to be awarded plastic-free status for their efforts in fighting plastic pollution and marine litter.

 A hotspot for surfers and the hosts of a food and music festival every April, Porthleven is another quaint and quirky harbour town on Cornwall's south coast.
 You might've also seen in my previous blog post about storm watching spots, Porthleven has become quite iconic!